 The Georgia Guidestones were commissioned by a man who called himself Richard C. Christian.
-Richard went to the Elberton Granite Finishing Company in 1979 and said that he wanted to build a monument that would send a message to mankind.
-When the man there heard the scope of the project, he told Richard that he would need some proof that he would be able to pay for it.
-He could not start on such a job (the largest that the company had ever undertaken) without reassurance.
+Richard went to the Elberton Granite Finishing Company in 1979 and said he wanted to build a monument that would send a message to mankind.
+When Joe Fendley, President of Elberton Granite Finishing Company, heard the scope of the project, he told Richard he needed some proof that he would be able to pay for it.
+Fendley could not start on such a job (the largest that the company had ever undertaken) without reassurance.
 So, Richard C. Christian went to the local bank.

 Now, the reason for all the to-do about the Georgia Guidestones is certainly the function and messages of the monument.
-Richard C. Christian had a few specifications for the large stones he asked for.
-They were to be notched and have holes in them that would allow for the structure to act as a compass and a calendar.
-The sun shines through a hole in the capstone and shows what day it is on the centerpiece everyday at noon.
-The North Star can be viewed through a slot in the centerstone all of the time.
-There are also other ways to track the movement of the stars and sun with the Georgia Guidestones.
+Richard C. Christian had a few specifications he requested in the large stones.
+They were to be notched and have holes in them that would allow for the structure to act as a compass and calendar.
+The sun shines through a hole in the capstone and shows what day it is on the centerpiece every day at noon.
+The North Star is viewable through a slot in the center stone.
+There are also other ways to track the movement of the stars and sun.

-The above functions obviously give the monument a decidedly ancient pagan feel.
+These functions obviously give the monument a decidedly ancient pagan feel.
 However, that is not the contention of many modern Christians regarding the Georgia Guidestones.
-The problem seems to be the “commandments” that were etched into either side of each of the four slabs and, what could be a sort of title that was etched into the capstone.
-On the capstone, the words “Let these be guidestones to an age of reason” were etched in classical Greek, Sanscrit, Egyptian hieroglyphs and Babylonian cuneiform.
-On the stones were ten “rules,” “guides,” or “commandments,” depending on how you look at them.
-They were written in English, Swahili, Hebrew, Spanish, Russian, Arabic, Chinese and Hindi.
+The problem appears to be the ten commandments located on the four slabs and the words on the capstone.
+Additionally, the capstone states “Let these be Guidestones to an age of reason” etched in classical Greek, Sanscrit, Egyptian hieroglyphs, and Babylonian cuneiform.

 - Maintain humanity under 500,000,000 in perpetual balance with nature.